RealDeco/VoiceSensor/README.md

 This is a couople of years old project of mine, yaml is old and very basic but amazingly still works :) there's no microwakeword since the supermini doesn't have psram and no timer function in code.

+NEW: the VoiceSensorNEW.yaml only works with esp32-s3 zero (not supermini) because the zero has 2mb psram, supermini doesn't.
+To have response output from the NEW version on external mediaplayer see [here](tts_uri.md));
 ---

 ## 📸 Images